eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 **Frame 6**

-- Allow user to add a completed quest to their "Favorites".
+- Allow the user to add a completed quest to their "Favorites".
 - The user must be able to interact with some elements of the frame and then it should provide at least 1 clear feedback that the quest is now added to their "Favorites".
-- Example: User clicks on a dark "heart" icon next to a completed quest -> "heart" changes to red or a piece of text gets displayed briefly saying "Added to favorites".
+    - Example: User clicks on a dark "heart" icon next to a completed quest &rarr; "heart" changes to red or a piece of text gets displayed briefly saying "Added to favorites".
+        - Remark: This is just an example; you may choose other ways to realize this feature.
     - Hint: Use an Interactive Component.
 - The user has to be able to navigate back to either Frame 1 or Frame 2* depending on your design of this frame.
     - *This should technically be an "Alternate Version of Frame 1 or Frame 2" since a quest has just been completed by the user at this point in time.
 But for simplicity, you do not have to make a different version for Frame 1 or Frame 2.